 A Velocity "tool" is just a POJO (plain old java object) that is "useful" in a template and is not meant to be rendered in the output.
 In other words, a "tool" (in Velocity-speak) is meant to be used but not seen themselves (e.g. for formatting dates or numbers, url building, etc).

-In recognition of these varying aims, the VelocityTools project is divided into three parts: GenericTools, [VelocityView](view.html and VelocityStruts.
+In recognition of these varying aims, the VelocityTools project is divided into two parts: GenericTools and [VelocityView](view.html.
 Each of these parts builds on the previous one and has its own JAR distribution.

 GenericTools is the set of classes that provide basic infrastructure for using tools in standard Java SE Velocity projects, as well as a set of tools for use in generic Velocity templates.
 Perenial favorites here are the DateTool, NumberTool and RenderTool, though there are many others available as well.